metocean/tantivy-logger/README.md

 | 1 char | variable chars | 1 char | variable bytes |

 SOL = start of length marker, currently is the ascii char '~'
 length = length of the preceding log entry.
-The length is in ascii enodced.
+The length is a string / ascii encoded.
 EOL = end of length marker, currently is the ascii char ';'
 log entry = the actual log entry.
 If your log entry does not have a '\n' at the end of it the server will automatically insert one.
 This will become a configurable option.